ABI-Tutorials/CellML-OpenCOR-PMR/source/cellml_comp_and_conn.rst

    :align: center

-   Kinetics of the potassium channel gates for a voltage step from 0mV to -85mV.
+   Kinetics of the potassium channel gates for a voltage step from 0mV to -85mV (`OpenCOR link <opencor://openFile/https://models.physiomeproject.org/workspace/25d/rawfile/66e44ef897fca3e513c077adfff0380acbdc9bf2/potassium_ion_channel.sedml>`_).
 The voltage clamp step is shown at the top, then the n gate first order response, then the channel conductance, then the channel current.
 Notice how the conductance is slightly slower to turn on (due to the four gates in series) but fast to inactivate.
 Current